 - Analyze your medical history, diagnostic imaging and biopsy results

 - Determine the best treatment options for your condition

 This process helps make the most of your first appointment and provide prompt, effective treatment.

 What will my breast look like after surgery?

-Understanding how your breast may look after breast-conserving surgery, also known as lumpectomy or partial mastectomy, is a common question.
-There is no single answer to the question, as results will depend on your individual treatment.
-Many patients consider breast reconstruction after surgery.
-You should speak with your provider about the best options in your situation, but you can also learn more about breast reconstruction in general through The American Cancer Society.
+Anticipating how your breast may look after breast-conserving surgery, also known as lumpectomy or partial mastectomy, is a common concern.
+Your results will depend on your individual treatment and your unique anatomy.
+If you want to explore breast reconstruction after surgery, we connect you with our plastic surgeons.
+We take time to hear your concerns, answer your questions and discuss the best options for you.
+You can also learn more about breast reconstruction through The American Cancer Society.